What Is Fentanyl?

 Partial Hospitalization Program

 Some people might not be able to attend inpatient rehab for a variety of reasons.
 If this is the case, PHP is usually the best first step — although it can also serve as a step down from inpatient rehab.
-Programming is identical in residential and PHP rehab, but the difference is that clients sleep at home instead of at the facility in the latter.
+Programming is identical in residential treatment and PHP rehab, but the difference is that clients sleep at home instead of at the treatment facility in the latter.

 Intensive Outpatient Program